-No surprise here: At Room Key, we’re vacation junkies.
-We encourage our employees to travel the world every chance we get and share our experiences with the team.
+No surprise here: At Roomkey, we’re vacation junkies.
+As one of the best places to work in our hometown of Charlottesville, VA, we encourage our employees to travel the world every chance we get and share our experiences with the team.
 Plus, we have a pretty dope unlimited vacation policy.

 If you need a little inspiration planning your 2019 getaway, live vicariously through our teammates’ 2018 trips described below.
 You never know: you might be booking your hotel in Iceland before the year’s end.

 Elize Mercer, our digital marketing lead, grazed the top of the globe, spending quality time with family in one of the world’s most magical places—Iceland.
 This travel destination isn’t as far away as you think.
 In fact, it only takes about five hours to fly there from New York.